Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

 * t.join() means "join me to the end of t, so that t must finish before I can run again."

 &nbsp;

+#### wait(), notify(), notifyAll() must be called from within a synchronized context,
+a thread cannot invoke wait() or notify() on an object unless it owns the object's lock.

+### t.wait()
+* instance method
+* when a thread executes the wait method of the target object,
+  the thread goes to the waiting list of the target object,
+  it does not execute any further instructions until the notify() method of the target object is called.
+* t.wait() means "put me to the waiting list of t".
+*

+&nbsp;

 &nbsp;
 ----